natansalamberidze/MainRepo/README.md

-Here you can find SQL codes that were used by the author in practical works.
+Here you can find codes that the author has used in practice.